janezd/trubar/README.md

 pip install trubar`
 ```

-### Why working on the source level?
+### Trubar works on source level

+Unlike gettext, Trubar does not translate by passing a string to a function.
+Trubar rewrites source files and replaces the original strings with their translations.

+Why?
+For two reasons.
 Python's f-strings cannot be translated using gettext or similar tools, because they translate a pattern, while f-strings are born interpolated, that is, with expressions already computed.

 Furthermore, making the code translatable requires effort by developers and, worse, clutters the code (even calling `_` would add some mess; with `_` having a different meaning a Python, the translation function would have to be called `tr` or similar).
 We prefer keeping the code clean.

 ### Translation Workflow

-#### Collection
+#### Collection - or making a template

 We first collect strings in source files into a file.
 Its extension is arbitrary, but '.yaml' is recommended to help editors help us.